 Additionally, Class 1 Gen-2 RFID tags are backward-compatible with Gen-1 Class 0 and Class 1 tags and replace the specifications for both classes.
 Generation 2.0 Class 1 tags have an open standard that any manufacturer can use to produce their tags.

 RFID tags that are compliant with the DoD and Wal-Mart mandates are of the type Gen-2 Class 1.
-American Barcode and RFID offers an RFID printing/encoding service for companies that are required to comply with the mandates but cannot afford to invest in all of the equipment and expertise required to implement an RFID solution that goes beyond "slap-and-ship".
-Visit our RFID Label Printing page for more information.
+AB&R offers an RFID printing/encoding service for companies that are required to comply with the mandates but cannot afford to invest in all of the equipment and expertise required to implement an RFID solution that goes beyond “slap-and-ship”.